-The MIPI D-PHY core provides the Pin Assignment Tab option to select the HP I/O bank.
+The MIPI D-PHY Controller provides the Pin Assignment Tab option to select the HP I/O bank.
 The clock lane and data lane(s) are implemented on the selected I/O bank BITSLICE(s).

-Note: Pin assignment is not applicable for 7 Series device D-PHY IP configurations.
+Note: Pin assignment is not applicable for 7 series FPGAs D-PHY IP configurations.